As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Rome has an unrivalled selection of ancient and historical sites that will give you a glimpse of life over 2,000 years ago.
 There’s also the Vatican City which sits within Rome, home to the Pope and the iconic St Peter’s Basilica.

-Aside from the history and architecture, you’ll discover a world of great bars and restaurant’s serving up classic Italian cuisine.
+Rome is a great solo travel destination, aside from the history and architecture, you’ll discover a world of great bars and restaurant’s serving up classic Italian cuisine.

 There are over 60 hostels to choose from in Rome with prices usually around €25-30 depending upon the season.
 The best hostels in Rome tend to offer shared dinners and events which are great for solo travellers.